Danhayes3008/Help-The-Homeless/README.md

 <strong><h2>Technologies:</h2></strong>

 <strong><h3>HTML:</h3></strong>
-As with all other websites html
+As with all other websites html, there much that can be done using the html tags from making simple paragraphs to writing scripts, styles and even php coding.
+All that is needed is a imaginative mind toy find a way to use these features to make the site both look and run smoothly.

 <strong><h3>CSS:</h3></strong>
 the css is used to make the site have a more profesional and interesting look to it